Skip to content

 Social and cultural aspects

-Some retirees want to move to a country where the culture and way of life suit them better.
-They are looking for new experiences and adventures in retirement and want to spend their free time exploring a new country.
-Moving to another country offers the opportunity to learn about a new culture, make new friends and integrate into a different society.
-Some also want to improve their language skills or learn a new language, which is easier in another country than in Germany.
-You may be looking for a community of people with similar interests and stages of life, such as a community of retirees or expats who support each other and share activities.
+Moving to another country allows them to get to know a new culture, make new friends and integrate into a different society.
+Some people also want to improve their language skills or learn a new language, which is easier in another country than in Germany.
+Perhaps you are looking for a community of people who have similar interests and are at a similar stage of life, e.g. a community of retirees or expats who support each other and do activities together?

 Security and health care abroad